30 Tips to Improve your CV

 Use these 30 tips along with our CV checklist (you’ll find details of that at the bottom of the page) to create the perfect reskilling CV!

-- Start from scratch – don’t try to update a CV you already have.
+- Start from scratch – seriously, don’t try to update a CV you already have.
+This is a huge mistake!
 As a candidate who’s only worked in a other industries, this will not sell your skills to pharmaceutical industry employers.
 Start with a blank sheet of paper.

 - Address the fact that you’re reskilling – make sure that industry courses are prominently placed and perhaps even look to address the issues directly in your profile section by outlining your motivation for change and why you think you’re suited to the industry.